zama-ai/concrete/docs/tutorial/table_lookup.md

 ```

 {% hint style="info" %}
 All lookup tables need to be from integers to integers.
-So, without `.astype(np.int64)`, **Concrete Numpy** will not be able to fuse.
+So, without `.astype(np.int64)`, **Concrete-Numpy** will not be able to fuse.
 {% endhint %}

 The function is first traced into:

 ![](../\_static/tutorials/table-lookup/1.initial.graph.png)

-Then, **Concrete Numpy** fuses appropriate nodes:
+Then, **Concrete-Numpy** fuses appropriate nodes:

 ![](../\_static/tutorials/table-lookup/3.final.graph.png)

 {% hint style="info" %}
-Fusing makes the code more readable and easier to modify.
-So try to utilize it over manual `LookupTable`s as much as possible.
+Fusing makes the code more readable and easier to modify, so try to utilize it over manual `LookupTable`s as much as possible.
 {% endhint %}